goncalo-oliveira/rest-schema-spec/README.md

 ## Schema Version

 The versioning in the schema data is optional, but could be useful to avoid unsupported actions.
 The way the API reacts is up to the implementation; it can respond with a 400 (bad request) or simply ignore the schema.
 See the full spec for details.
+The client can also send the schema version in the `X-Schema-Version` header, but it does not take precedence if also defined in the schema data.

 The API response MUST include the `X-Schema-Version` header if the request includes schema data, even if the version is not supported and the schema ignored.